What are Effluent Disposal Systems

 c.
 Small size of the available land

 Raised drain fields use the same effluent disposal technologies as traditional ones.
 They make use of earlier discussed “pipe-in-stone” or chamber systems and can be deployed over beds (in most cases), or in trenches (less popular because require more space).
-The only difference is that they cannot be operated solely by forces of gravity because effluent must be lifted above the ground level.
+The only difference is that they cannot be operated solely by forces of gravity because effluent must be lifted above ground level.
 For this purpose, they need an extra lift station installed after the septic tank, consisting of a dosing tank, electrical pump, and control system.

 Concept of a Raised Drain-Field Septic System.
 Source: “Septic System Design”, GroundStone, BC (Canada)